hahnlab/CAFE5/docs/tutorial/tutorial.md

 putting aside the gene families in which one or more species have ≥ 100 gene copies does the trick.
 You can do this filtering step with another script we provide:

-`$ python python_scripts/cafetutorial_clade_and_size_filter.py -i unfiltered_cafe_input.txt -o filtered_cafe_input.txt -s`
+`$ python clade_and_size_filter.py -i unfiltered_cafe_input.txt -o filtered_cafe_input.txt -s`

-As you will see, the script will have created two files: filtered cafe input.txt and large filtered cafe input.txt.
+As you will see, the script will have created two files: filtered_cafe_input.txt and large_filtered_cafe_input.txt.
 The latter contains gene families where one or more species had ≥ 100 gene copies.
-We can now run CAFE on filtered cafe input.txt, and use the estimated parameter values to analyse the large gene families that were set apart in large filtered cafe input.txt.
+We can now run CAFE on filtered_cafe_input.txt, and use the estimated parameter values to analyse the large gene families that were set apart in large_filtered_cafe_input.txt.
 For the sake of clarity, we renamed the species ID with the corresponding informal species names, so “ENSG00” would read “human”, “ENSPTR” “chimp””, and so on.
 So be sure you do: